Learning density ratios in causal inference using Bregman-Riesz regression: Numerical experiments

 In our numerical experiments we consider estimating the average policy effect (Example \ref{example:ape}) with policy $\pi(w) = 1$, the average shift effect (Example \ref{example:ase}) with shift $\delta = 0.1$, and the average dose response curve (Example \ref{example:adrc}) using the importance weighted estimator

-where $\hat{\alpha}$ is the relevant learned density ratio, based on $n_0 = 2,000$ training observations and $n_{\text{eval}} = 10,000$ evaluation observations.
+where $\hat{\alpha}$ is the relevant learned density ratio, based on $n_0 = 2{,}000$ training observations and $n_{\text{eval}} = 10{,}000$ evaluation observations.
 We use a large independent evaluation sample so that our evaluation metrics provide a close approximation to their population analogues.
-Our main metrics of interest are the absolute bias in the importance weighted estimator versus an oracle where the density ratio is known (i.e., where $\hat{\alpha}$ is replaced with $\alpha_0$ above) and the mean absolute error (MAE) and the root mean squared error (RMSE) in the learned density ratio.
+Our main metrics of interest are the absolute bias in the importance weighted estimator versus an oracle where the density ratio is known (i.e., where $\hat{\alpha}$ is replaced with $\alpha_0$ above) and the mean absolute error (MAE) and the root mean squared error (RMSE) in the learned density ratio. \begin{remark} By the triangle inequality and Hölder's inequality, the bias in the importance weighted estimator, the MAE, and the RMSE are related as